Hodge level for weighted complete intersections

 \end{lemma} \begin{proof} Let $d_1,\ldots,d_s$ be the degrees of the polynomials $f_1,\ldots,f_s$, respectively.
 The Poincar\'e series of the complete intersection $X$ is given by the well known formula

 see for instance \cite[Corollary~3.3]{Stanley}.
 This immediately implies the equality

-To obtain the lower bound for $\dim V$ in the case of arbitrary~$r$ consider the summand corresponding to $t_1=\ldots=t_{s}=0$ on the right hand side of~\eqref{eq:dimV}.
-To obtain the bound in the case of positive $r$ consider also the summands corresponding to
+To obtain the first lower bound for $\dim V$ consider the summand corresponding to $t_1=\ldots=t_{s}=0$ on the right hand side of~\eqref{eq:dimV}.
+To obtain the second lower bound in the case of positive $r$ consider also the summands corresponding to

 for all $1\le j\le s$. \end{proof}